carbon-language/carbon-lang/docs/design/generics/details.md

     [structs](https://github.com/josh11b/carbon-lang/blob/structs/docs/design/structs.md)).
 -   It could be known generically.
 This means that it will be known at codegen time, but not at type-checking time.
 -   It could be dynamic.
-For example, it could be a [dynamic type](#dynamic-pointer-type) such as `Dynamic(TT)`, a FIXME [variable-sized type](https://github.com/josh11b/carbon-lang/blob/structs/docs/design/structs.md#control-over-allocation), or you could dereference a pointer to a base type that could actually point
+For example, it could be a FIXME [dynamic type](#dynamic-pointer-type) such as `Dynamic(TT)`, a FIXME [variable-sized type](https://github.com/josh11b/carbon-lang/blob/structs/docs/design/structs.md#control-over-allocation), or you could dereference a pointer to a base type that could actually point